ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	/&
 	* $$ EOJ

-*Figure 4.2 VIRTCIL : JCL to load the executable modules (VSE)*
+*VIRTCIL : JCL to load the executable modules (z/VSE)*

 Start the job to load the executable modules by entering the POWER command

 ::